dataforgoodfr/13_brigade_coupes_rases/analytics/README.md

 - `data/ign/bdalti25/slope_gte_30.fgb` is the vectorized version of `/data/ign/bdalti25/slope_gte_30.tif`.

-- `data/abusive_clear_cuts/abusive_clear_cuts_2024.fgb` is a contains all the SUFOSAT clear cut geometries with an area >= 0.5 ha, as well as the intersection areas with Natura2000 zones and Slopes >= 30%.
-We leave the abusive clear cut filtering up to the consumers of the file.
-It is generated using the `notebooks/stats_abusive_clear_cuts.ipynb` notebook.

 - `data/abusive_clear_cuts/abusive_clear_cuts_2024.fgb` contains all the SUFOSAT clear cut geometries with an area >= 0.5 ha, as well as the intersection areas with Natura2000 zones and slopes >= 30% (in hectares).
 The filtering of abusive clear-cuts is left to the consumers of the file.
 It is generated using the `notebooks/stats_abusive_clear_cuts.ipynb` notebook.

 ## How to download the preprocessed data